Thinking about switching your canine companion to turkey-based dog food? It’s a smart choice for sure!

 - Includes a blend of veggies, fruit, and micronutrients.

 - No corn, wheat, soy, or dairy.
-Also contains no chicken or poultry by-product meals.
+This dog food contains no chicken or poultry by-product meals.

 - Contains calcium and phosphorus to promote bone and teeth health.